SergeShack/ManoSimulator/README.md

 TODO:
 * Extract InteractionPointsExample to a separate script
-* Add hand state, gesture family and trigger visualisation to the InteractionPointsExample (f.e. via additional icon for hand)
+* Automate the steps from Notes creating cursor and hand icon objects
 * Add a branch for Lite 0.3 (w/o ARCore)